Reggiane Re.2003

-The Reggiane Re.2003 was a development from the Reggiane Re.2002 fighter bomber that first flew on 29 June 1941.
-It was designed to replace the outdated IMAM Ro.37 used at the time.
-Unlike the Re.2002, it had room for a second crewman who sat behind the pilot.
+The Reggiane Re.2003 was a development from the Reggiane Re.2000 fighter bomber that first flew on 29 June 1941.
+It was designed to replace the outdated IMAM Ro.37 used at the time for observation purposes.
+Unlike the Re.2000, it had room for a second crewman who sat behind the pilot.
 It was equipped with onboard camera equipment.
 The Fiat A.74 RC.38 engine was intended to be used originally, but the Piaggio P. XI RC 40 bis was chosen instead.
-Only one was ever produced, and production for a second started, but never finished.
+Only two prototypes were completed.
 The Regia Aeronautica (Italian Air Force) made an order of 200, but cancelled the order as Allied bombing raids made the Air Force's focus switch to fighter aircraft.